Adventurous overture for beginners and intermediate musicians. Let’s fun!

 Duration: 9:00 min.

 Steel Overture is a fresh, brilliant, and spectacular overture, perfect for a great concert opening or an impressive closing.
-A work that musicians and any type of public will enjoy.
+A work that musicians and any type of audience will enjoy.

 SAJELBON is an innovative composition, with a modern language and of our time, and that develops the use of new technologies incorporating electronic sounds that will sound throughout the composition, thus achieving an orchestral hybrid that reminds us of the epic music of our favorite movies.